Carlos Reis Municipal Museum: Best Tips For Visiting This Year

 What’s most impressive about the Carlos Reis Municipal Museum is the diversity of the permanent collections.
 There’s a historic and ethnographic nucleus of Torres Novas, a biographical exhibition about Carlos Reis (with works by himself and other painters), dozens of prehistoric and Roman archaeological artifacts (some of them found in the Roman Ruins of Villa Cardillio), and a collection of sacred art from various temples in the region!

-So, do you want to know more about the Carlos Reis Municipal Museum: Best Tips For Visiting In 2024?
+So, do you want to know more about the Carlos Reis Municipal Museum: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!